-How A Woman Engineer Built A Public Case Against A Sexual Harasser In Silicon Valley
+How A Female Engineer Built A Public Case Against A Sexual Harasser In Silicon Valley

 Now, eight years later, she wanted Wang's help to tell her story.
 Wang sat her down and walked through how she had done it.

 Wang told Gordon she needed a goal.
-For Gordon it was about restoring her reputation as a writer and warning other women about Weiner.
+For Gordon, it was about restoring her reputation as a writer and warning other women about Weiner.

 Then, just as she had done, Wang told Gordon to develop a sort of chart with ways to achieve her goal.
 That involved finding other people to verify her account of what happened and telling her story in a way that was dispassionate and clear.
 Then, finding the best publication for her target audience.
 And if needed, Gordon should think of social media contacts that could help.